Manage KPIs

 Case-level KPIs track the process performance based on the number of cases that fulfill a condition.
 For instance, in a claims management process, we could create a case-level KPI that checks the number of claims that were completed is under three weeks.
 Case-level KPIs such as these focus on individual cases rather than the process as a whole.
 If, on the other hand, we want to create a KPI that checks the average processing time of the process, case-level KPIs fall short.
 Process-level KPIs can, however, achieve this.

-Imagine, in a claims management process, we have created a metric called “Claims per resource”.
+Imagine, in a claims management process, we have created a custom metric called “Claims per resource”.
 This metric calculates the number of claims done by a resource on average in the process.
 We can then create a process-level KPI that checks whether the metric is above or below a threshold.
 Let us say when the “Claims per resource” metric is greater than 25, the KPI should be violated.
 To create this KPI, create a new KPI on the claims management log.
 Specify the name and a description.

 In KPI population, select Entire log.